rfxn/system-tuner/README.md

   }
 }
 ```

+## ServerLimit buffer and "scoreboard full" protection
+Apache keeps old children alive long enough to finish in-flight requests during graceful restarts or MaxConnectionsPerChild recycling.
+If ServerLimit is set to the exact active process count, those lingering children can temporarily exhaust the scoreboard and block Apache from spawning the replacements, resulting in brief "Scoreboard is full" errors and dropped requests.
+Apache Smart Tuner pads ServerLimit by a small buffer (5% with an 8-slot minimum) above the calculated MaxRequestWorkers/process count so new workers can come online while old ones drain, without raising steady-state concurrency.

 ## Safety details
 - **Backups:** Target include files are copied with a `.bk-YYYYmmddHHMMSS` suffix before any write.